V7, Effective 19 November 2020

-1.1 We are committed to safeguarding the privacy of our website visitors and service users, including users of both our Base and CoachBot services.
+1.1 We are committed to safeguarding the privacy of our website visitors, customer personnel and Saberr service users.

-1.3 In this policy, "we", "us" and "our" refer to Saberr Limited.
-For more information about us, see Section 16.
+(a) "we", "us" and "our" refer to Saberr Limited (for more information about us, see Section 16); and

 2. How we use your personal data

 2.1 In this Section 2 we have set out:

 (a) the general categories of personal data that we may process; and

 (b) in the case of personal data that we did not obtain directly from you, the source and specific categories of that data.